 On November 20th 2013, Japan’s parliament passed two groundbreaking laws that aim to speed up the approval process for regenerative medicine involving stem cells.

-One the country’s foremost scientists, Dr. Shinya Yamanaka (together with the keratinacious Dr. John Gurdon), received a Nobel Prize in 2012 for his discovery on how to transform ordinary adult skin cells into cells that act like embryonic stem cells and can then develop into virtually any other type of cell in the body.
+One the country’s foremost scientists, Dr. Shinya Yamanaka (together with Dr. John Gurdon), received a Nobel Prize in 2012 for his discovery on how to transform ordinary adult skin cells into cells that act like embryonic stem cells and can then develop into virtually any other type of cell in the body.
 Dr. Yamanaka called these cells induced pluripotent stem cells, or iPS cells.

 What does all this mean when it comes hair loss research?